 Over time, more females have entered STEM occupations.
 While the life sciences have seen an overall reduction in the gender gap, the percentage of women in engineering and computer science occupations has stagnated.

 The percentage of female engineers and computer professionals varies by specialization.
-Only 7% of mechanical engineers are female compared to 19% of industrial engineers.
-In the computer industry, females are better represented, but still very low.
+Only 7% of mechanical engineers are female compared to 25% of environmental engineers.
+In the computer industry, only 19% of software developers and 21% of computer programmers are women.